Max Branning: 2006–2021

-Max struggles with the loss of his business, and stops taking care of himself or paying his bills.
+Having lost his businesses to Phil in the latest events of their feud, Max struggles and stops taking care of himself or paying his bills.
 Carol discovers this and invites Max to move in with her and rent out his house to pay the mortgage.
 Desperate for work, Max takes a job at Ian's fish and chip shop.
 When Ben is arrested for Lucy's murder, Phil manipulates Abi into coming forward about Max's fake alibi to the police.
-Max is arrested and when Lucy's blood is found on his shoe, from where Jake Stone caused Lucy's nose to bleed on the night she died, he is charged with the murder.
-He later tells Stacey he knows Abi killed Lucy, and hires Marcus Christie (Stephen Churchett) as his solicitor.
-Despite Jane Beale (Laurie Brett) giving him a false alibi, he is found guilty thanks to Phil paying off the jury foreman.
+Max is arrested and is charged with her murder when Lucy's blood is found on his shoe, from where Jake Stone caused Lucy's nose to bleed on the night she died.
+After getting beat up in prison, Max summons Stacey to tell her that he believes Abi killed Lucy and later hires Phil's former lawyer Marcus Christie (Stephen Churchett) as his solicitor.
+Despite Ian's wife Jane (Laurie Brett) giving him a false alibi, he is found guilty thanks to Phil paying off the jury foreman.
 Upon hearing the verdict, Max escapes from court and manages to confront Jane in the hope of uncovering the truth.
 Jane simply says she believes Max is innocent and decides to help him escape to Ireland.
 Max wants to say a final goodbye to Lauren and Abi, so Jane goes to Carol's to find them.
 Carol realises Max is at Jane's so goes there and decides to go to Ireland with him.
-When Abi finds out Max is at Jane's, she calls the police.
-Max soon realises that Jane is covering for her adoptive son, Bobby Beale (Eliot Carrington), and that Lauren knew, so he disowns Lauren.
-Max is then arrested while shouting that Bobby killed Lucy, though it is dismissed as an act of desperation.
-He is sentenced to life imprisonment with a recommendation he should serve at least 21 years.
+When Abi finds out Max is at Jane's house, she calls the police.
+Max soon realises that Jane's adopted son Bobby Beale (Eliot Carrington) is Lucy's killer all along and that Jane had been covering up for her.
+He then discovers that Lauren knew the truth and disowns her as the police arrive to arrest him once more.
+As he is being arrested, Max shouts out to everyone that Bobby killed Lucy but they all dismiss his claims as an act of desperation; Max is later sentenced to life imprisonment with a recommendation he should serve at least 21 years.